maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 **UDC Connectivity**
 - The UDC0~7 are used for USB port 1,
-- The UDC8 is used for USB port 3 if USB device mode
+- The UDC8 is used for USB port 3 if the USB device mode
-- The UDC9 is used for USB port 2 if USB device mode
+- The UDC9 is used for USB port 2 if the USB device mode

 ### Linux test
 **Virtual Media test in OpenBMC**
-1. Connects J_USB1_DEV and host PC with a USB cable
+1. Connect J_USB1_DEV and host PC with a USB cable

 2. Clone a physical USB drive to an image file
-    * For Linux - use tool like **dd**
+    * For Linux - use a tool like **dd**
       ```
       dd if=/dev/sda of=usb.img bs=1M count=100
       ```